 The communications specialist works with the project manager, facilities manager, and the client to identify and implement an appropriate communication strategy for a project.
 This includes identifying the project-specific concerns during construction and providing timely updates, notifications, and signage for a project.

-The client relations specialist manages information databases and client contacts to build strong client relationships.
-Upon project completion, the client relations specialist will conduct a one-on-one client survey to measure customer satisfaction and receive feedback.
+The Manager Staff Engagement and Client Relations manages information databases and client contacts to build strong client relationship and engagement.
+Upon project completion, the manager staff engagement and client relations will conduct a one-on-one client survey to measure customer satisfaction and receive valuable feedback on overall project experience and processes.

 Facilities Manager — UBC Building Operations